Director of Human Rights

 Alexander Dezan – Legal Counsel

 After joining the Commission as a Human Rights Officer in 2019, Alexander Dezan began as Legal Counsel in January 2021.
 Prior to this he practiced labour and employment law at a large regional firm in Ottawa, Ontario.
 Alexander is originally from rural Quebec, and holds a Juris Doctor degree from the University of Ottawa, a Master of Arts degree from the Memorial University of Newfoundland, and a Bachelor of Arts degree from McGill University.

-The Administrative Assistant is responsible for supporting the Director and Legal Counsel with active human rights complaints and is often the first point of contact for members of the public who reach out to the Commission.
+The Operations Officer is responsible for supporting the Director and Legal Counsel with active human rights complaints and is often the first point of contact for members of the public who reach out to the Commission.
 In addition to providing administrative support to staff, they also work on special projects, such as A Yukon Without Sexual Harassment, and assist in the development of educational materials.

 Human Rights Officers

 Human Rights Officers are responsible for the investigation of complaints accepted by the Yukon Human Rights Commission.
 They may also provide legal information to members of the public, and present at workshops or training events.